psychendPerspective/Xanadu-BMS-Firmware/README.md

 # Xanadu-BMS-Firmware
-Firmware for Xanadu BMS : This is the source code for the Xanadu BMS.
+Firmware for Xanadu BMS : This is the source code for the Xanadu BMS, based on the Ennoid-BMS

 # Setup Prerequisites